watbulb/tt-gds-macro-testing/README.md

 - GDSPY: `apt install python3-gdspy`
   - required to add boundary layers to GDS files and to remove output driver cells:
 - `rsvg-convert`: For SVG based input images
+- `magic` if your design is a pure art design, to manually add the VPWR, VGND nets and remove the output drivers.

 ## Getting Started